Bariatric diet stages SEO Brief & AI Prompts

-This prompt kit helps you write an informational article about bariatric diet stages in the Bariatric Surgery Clinic: What to Expect topical map.
+Plan and write a publish-ready informational article for bariatric diet stages with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the Bariatric Surgery Clinic: What to Expect topical map.
 It sits in the Post-Operative Recovery, Follow-up & Long-Term Care content group.

 Bariatric diet stages typically progress over 4 to 6 weeks from a clear-liquid phase to pureed, then soft, then regular-textured foods after most sleeve gastrectomy or Roux-en-Y procedures.
 Clinics commonly define the immediate postoperative clear liquid phase as 24–72 hours, recommend daily protein goals of about 60–80 grams, and set fluid targets near 1.5 liters per day for initial recovery.
 The primary goal during the staged progression is to protect the surgical site while ensuring adequate protein and hydration so healing and weight-loss physiology proceed safely.
 Typical follow-up appointments occur at two and six weeks.